 Bacteria can thrive in a dry mouth, which is why morning breath is so common.
 But morning breath can be avoided by keeping hydrated throughout the day and kicking your day off with a glass of water.
 Drinking a lot of water means saliva can do its job and making that job easier, and saliva not only washes bacteria away but helps to suppress the aspects of oral bacteria that cause unpleasant odors.

 5. Helps avoid diabetes

 Sugary beverages are a key factor in obesity rates in the United States, and people who consume just one soda or other sugary drink a day are 26 percent more prone to type 2 diabetes.
 Research has also revealed a causal relationship between type 2 diabetes and periodontal disease.
 By drinking more water, you are eliminating these unhealthy drink choices, but also, proper hydration plays an important role in modulating blood glucose and thus helps to avoid high blood sugar levels.

 Hydrate for a Healthier Mouth

 Regular water drinking needs to be part of your routine, just like brushing and flossing.
 Many health professionals recommend having a water container on hand at all times so that you can sip water throughout your day.
-To keep your smile healthy and strong, it is also imperative that you visit Scottsdale Dental Excellence every six months to have your teeth cleaned and a dental exam performed.
+To keep your smile healthy and strong, it is also imperative that you visit Scottsdale Cosmetic Dentistry Excellence every six months to have your teeth cleaned and a dental exam performed.
 Call us at 480 585 1853 to schedule your next appointment with Jeffrey D. Clark, DDS.